 Just about every property management company is going to have a maintenance department.
 This just makes sense because obviously maintenance is required to keep your rental property on track.

 But as an owner, you need to be really careful about maintenance costs.
 Some companies make most of their profit from maintenance because they charge so much for it.
 One of my main competitors charges $80 per hour for routine maintenance.

 Here are the main items to pay attention to under this category:

 The average technician rate for central Oklahoma is around $50 per hour, so you should stay under that.
 As of now, our average hourly rate is $35 per hour.

 Are your maintenance personnel contractors or on staff?

-We use both depending upon the circumstances.
+We use both depending on the circumstances.
 If it is just regular maintenance, we send one of the staff technicians.
 If it’s something of a larger job, such as a total repaint, we’ll usually use a contractor who gives us a fixed bid.
 That tends to cost less for the owner overall.

 Do you charge a markup on labor or materials?

 Sometimes it makes sense to pay this, but we don’t charge it because we haven’t seen a good reason to charge for it.